octavio-palaciosdev/PingPong/README.md

 * Mysql

 ### Instalation 🔧

+Database
+There is a dbDump.sql file that will contain the script to create the database.
+Additionaly you will have to configure the database.js file with your credentials.
+  host: 'localhost',
+  port: 3306,
+  user: '',
+  password: '',
+  database: 'PingPong',
+This is what you will find under this file,

-Once you fulfill the pre-requisites, all you need is to do a simple.
+Once you fulfill the pre-requisites and set up the database all you need is to do a simple.
 ```
 npm install
 npm run dev